ISAAC ALBÉNIZ (1860-1909)

 Cortot was one of the most recorded pianists of the 78rpm era.
 His very first discs were made around 1902 as accompanist to soprano Felia Litvinne.
 All of the Litvinne/Cortot discs have been transferred to CD on MARSTON 52049.

 In late 2012, EMI Classics produced a 40-CD "Cortot Anniversary" box (04907) with a substantially complete assemblage of all of his issued recordings for Victor and for HMV (the Litvinne collaborations are not included).
 Multiple versions of the same composition are fully represented throughout.
-The level of transfer work, especially for the acoustical 78s, has been the subject of some debate, but overall the dubbings are completely acceptable and often better than that, and the price of the set, slightly over $2.00 per disc from many online sources, is attractive.
+The level of transfer work, especially for the acoustical 78s, has been the subject of some debate, but overall the dubbings are completely acceptable and often better than that.
 Of particular interest are previously unissued late versions of Chopin's Ballades and Preludes, plus three discs of Beethoven sonatas from the same period (not all complete, but some with commentary).
 Also included are Cortot's elusive early 1950s sessions for Japanese Victor.
-There are a couple of production errors (with the same performance presented twice), and the booklet should have included an index to all the included repertoire.
+There are a couple of production errors (with the same performance appearing twice), and the booklet should have provided an index to all the included repertoire.
 Nonetheless, this is one of the most significant historic piano reissues of recent years.

 Cortot's earliest solo piano recordings (1919-1925) can be found on BIDDULPH LHW 14/15, "Complete Victor Acoustic Recordings."
 PEARL 9836 also contains recordings from those years.
 Shorter works recorded between 1925 and 1939 can be found on BIDDULPH LHW 20.
 Cortot's earliest electrical discs for Victor (1925-26) are now available on NAXOS 8.111261.